-- With respect to emergency preparedness, the basic respective responsibilities of the HAEA and the - operator appear to have been well defined and did not contribute to the impact of this incident. - 26 The public was being informed as of the early hours on 11 April 2003.
-Special emphasis was placed - on the communication to the population of Paks and the regions in the vicinity of the plant, where all - locally available channels were used for that purpose.
-As new details became available, countrywide - 29 bulletins were issued.
+- 35 With respect to emergency preparedness, the basic respective responsibilities of the HAEA and the - 36 operator appear to have been well defined and did not contribute to the impact of this incident. - 37 The public was being informed as of the early hours on 11 April 2003.
+Special emphasis was placed - 38 on the communication to the population of Paks and the regions in the vicinity of the plant, where all - 39 locally available channels were used for that purpose.
+As new details became available, countrywide - 40 bulletins were issued.
 In addition, a number of press appearances were given.
-Through most of these - 30 communication channels, an objective and correct communication to the readers, listeners and viewers - 31 was given.
-The Paks NPP answered every inquiry and accepted all interview requests from the press. - 32 Two media releases were issued by the plant on 11 April 2003.
+Through most of these - 41 communication channels, an objective and correct communication to the readers, listeners and viewers - 42 was given.
+The Paks NPP answered every inquiry and accepted all interview requests from the press. - 43 Two media releases were issued by the plant on 11 April 2003.
 The second one classified the incident - as level 2 on the IAEA's International Nuclear and Radiological Event Scale (INES).
-The IAEA was - 34 informed on 17 April 2003, after the actual state of the fuel assemblies was discovered, even though - 35 there was no obligation to do so under the Convention on Early Notification of a Nuclear Emergency. - 36 However, the use of the INES levels, which is intended to facilitate conveying to the public the - 37 severity of a situation, actually undermined the credibility of the authorities in this case.
-On 11 April - 38 2003, the Plant had proposed, and the HAEA had approved, the INES-2 classification of the incident. - 2005, the Flank had proposed, and the FF 121 had approved, the FF 25 2 elastification of the includes - 39 On 17 April 2003, after the lid had been opened and a visual inspection of the fuel had revealed the - 40 full extent of the damage, the INES level was revised to level 3.
-Although this revision was correct, it - 41 created a public perception that either the incident was getting worse or the authorities had not told - everything in the first instance [I-19]. - 43 Based on national requirements (national emergency plan, facility emergency plan) and the nature of - 44 the hazard, there was no need to warn the public of impeding protective actions.
-However, the incident - was immediately communicated to the mayors of communities within a 30 km radius of the plant via a
+The IAEA was

-- special SMS system provided for his purpose in order to allow them to satisfactorily answer the - 2 questions that may arise. - 3 A press conference was held in the reactor hall of Unit 2 on 22 April 2003, and the Chairman of the - 4 Environmental Committee of the Parliament was received at the plant on 27 April 2003 by the Chief - 5 Executive of Paks NPP.
-On the following day, the parliamentary representatives of the Paks region - 6 and the members of the one parliamentary faction accepted the invitation for an information meeting. - 7 On the same day, the Chief Executive met the mayors of the 13 neighbouring communities and the - 8 representatives of civilian organizations, which was followed by a visit to the reactor hall. - 9 The managers of the company also attended public hearings and meetings of local councils and - regional associations for several months following the stabilization of situation.
+- 1 informed on 17 April 2003, after the actual state of the fuel assemblies was discovered, even though - there was no obligation to do so under the Convention on Early Notification of a Nuclear Emergency. - 3 However, the use of the INES levels, which is intended to facilitate conveying to the public the - 4 severity of a situation, actually undermined the credibility of the authorities in this case.
+On 11 April - 5 2003, the Plant had proposed, and the HAEA had approved, the INES-2 classification of the incident. - 6 On 17 April 2003, after the lid had been opened and a visual inspection of the fuel had revealed the - full extent of the damage, the INES level was revised to level 3.
+Although this revision was correct, it - 8 created a public perception that either the incident was getting worse or the authorities had not told - 9 everything in the first instance [I-19]. - 10 Based on national requirements (national emergency plan, facility emergency plan) and the nature of - the hazard, there was no need to warn the public of impeding protective actions.
+However, the incident - was immediately communicated to the mayors of communities within a 30 km radius of the plant via a - special SMS system provided for his purpose in order to allow them to satisfactorily answer the - 14 questions that may arise. - A press conference was held in the reactor hall of Unit 2 on 22 April 2003, and the Chairman of the - 16 Environmental Committee of the Parliament was received at the plant on 27 April 2003 by the Chief - 17 Executive of Paks NPP.
+On the following day, the parliamentary representatives of the Paks region - and the members of the one parliamentary faction accepted the invitation for an information meeting. - 19 On the same day, the Chief Executive met the mayors of the 13 neighbouring communities and the - 20 representatives of civilian organizations, which was followed by a visit to the reactor hall. - 21 The managers of the company also attended public hearings and meetings of local councils and - regional associations for several months following the stabilization of situation.

-11 Investigation of the incident
+Investigation of the incident